temporalio/cli/docs/workflow/reset.md

 Run Id

 **--tls-ca-path**
-Path to server CA certificate
+Path to server CA certificate.

 **--tls-cert-path**
-Path to x509 certificate
+Path to x509 certificate.

 **--tls-disable-host-verification**
-Disable tls host name verification (tls must be enabled)
+Disables TLS host name verification if already enabled.

 **--tls-key-path**
-Path to private key
+Path to private certificate key.

 **--tls-server-name**
-Override for target server name
+Provides an override for the target TLS server name.

 **--type**
 Event type to which you want to reset: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew